-The Reading Agency and Norfolk library and Information Service are excited to introduce Wild World Heroes, Summer Reading Challenge 2021: a celebration of nature and action for the environment, in partnership with WWF UK.
+The Reading Agency and Norfolk Library and Information Service are excited to introduce Gadgeteers, Summer Reading Challenge 2022; a celebration of innovation and imagination, in partnership with the Science Museums Group.

 The challenge will launch on the 23 July 2022 and finish on the 10 September 2022.
 Children can join up from the 9 July 2022.

 The Summer Reading Challenge takes place every year during the summer holidays.
 It supports children’s reading for pleasure and prevents a dip in reading over the six-week break.
 As well as supporting literacy, reading is a fantastic way to promote mental wellbeing and have fun.